-Each month, contributions are made by the University and/or employee based on a percentage of the total payroll.
-Once you retire, you get a guaranteed monthly benefit, with cost-of-living increases.
-If you are married, your surviving spouse may be eligible to receive a lifetime survivor benefit.
-Your retirement benefit is based on your total credited service and your highest 36 consecutive months of pay.
+Each month, contributions are made by the University and/or employee based on a percentage of payroll.
+MSEP, MSEP 2000, and MSEP 2011 are defined benefit pension plans.
+Once you retire under one of these plans, you get a guaranteed monthly benefit for life, with cost-of-living adjustments.
+If you are married, your surviving spouse may be eligible to receive a lifetime survivor benefit (based on your election at retirement).
+Your retirement benefit is based on your total credited service and your highest 36 full consecutive months of pay.
 One of the ways the state rewards your continued employment is by increasing the value of your retirement benefit for each additional year of service.
 The more service you have and the higher your annual pay, the higher your retirement benefit.

 Disclaimer: Many different rules and laws apply, and there may be exceptions.
 So please consider this information as reliable, but not necessarily applicable in every situation.
 If there is any difference between the information provided on this webpage and the law and policies which govern MOSERS, the law and policies will prevail.